 How can you help your children during Corona pandemic?

-During this time, it is important to remember that parents should implement schedules and that routines to be kept as much as possible.
-Although not a rigid one.
-Allow room for flexibility connectivity and fun.
+During the Corona pandemic, it is important to remember that parents should implement schedules and that routines to be kept as much as possible.
+Although not a rigid one, allow room for flexibility connectivity and fun.

 Your goal is to aim at preventing your children from experiencing stress.
 Establishing structure and stability requires the collaboration of both parents.